 The initial idea for a GPU database was to create an enhanced database operation by adding compute workloads to the graphics shaders of GPUs.
 When NVIDIA GPUs pioneered and launched CUDA in 2007, CUDA and GPU computing quickly took hold in HPC — high performance computing — and scientific workloads.
 After CUDA, the academic space started developing the first GPU-accelerated databases.

 More recently, GPUs emerged as the primary enabler of deep learning.
 Commercial vendors building first-class compute and analytics on top of these GPUs have proliferated.
-HEAVY.AI launched the world’s first open source GPU database and SQL engine in 2017.
+OmniSci (now HEAVY.AI) launched the world’s first open source GPU database and SQL engine in 2017.

 How Do GPU Databases Work?